Anti-inflammatory diet - what is it about?

 • cardiovascular diseases by 34%.

-So an anti-inflammatory diet, and any anti-inflammatory foods in general, can help you significantly reduce your risk of many health problems.
+Therefore, an anti-inflammatory diet and generally every anti-inflammatory product and food can help you significantly reduce the risk of many health problems.
 Without a doubt - it's worth it!

 Summary

-Inflammation is a very complex and complicated process.
-Moreover, if it occurs only temporarily, in response to, for example, a burn, it is even a desirable reaction.
-However, when inflammation begins to persist chronically, it becomes a serious problem because it is associated with the risk of developing many diseases.
+Inflammation is a very complex and intricate process.
+Moreover, if it occurs only temporarily, in response to, for example, a burn, it is even a desired reaction.
+However, when inflammation becomes chronic, it becomes a serious problem, as it is associated with the risk of developing many diseases.
 Body weight and an anti-inflammatory diet have a significant impact on maintaining homeostasis (balance) in the body and are key elements of anti-inflammatory interventions.
 Anti-inflammatory products should constitute about 90% of every Pole's diet.
-Introduce the anti-inflammatory foods recommended in the article into your diet and your health will thank you for it!
+Incorporate the anti-inflammatory foods indicated in the article into your diet, and your health will thank you for it!

 1. Oronsky B, Caroen S, Reid T. What Exactly Is Inflammation (and What Is It Not?).
 Int J Mol Sci.
 2022 Nov 28;23(23):14905. doi: 10.3390/ijms232314905.
 PMID: 36499232; PMCID: PMC9738871.